Why translate into Russian?

 How is the price of Russian translations determined?

-Our most affordable Russian translation service is that between Estonian and Russian, but our experienced Russian translators can also handle many other languages – just send us an enquiry!
-Our Russian translation fees start at 0.05 euros per word.
-The final price depends on the exact language pair, the field of the text to be translated, the desired deadline, file format, etc. For regular customers, we offer a discount on repetitions in the translated texts.
-Our diligent translators always do their best to ensure that our customers are satisfied with our translations.
+English-Russian and Russian-English translation is one of our most affordable translation services, because, although demand for quality translations is high, there are many excellent Russian-language translators.
+Our translation fees start at 0.05 euros per word.
+The final price depends on the field of the text to be translated, the desired deadline, file format, etc. For regular customers, we offer a discount on repetitions in the translated texts.
+Our excellent Russian-language translators always do their best to ensure that our customers are satisfied with our English-Russian or Russian-English translations.